KK578/dotfiles/README.md

-# Dotfiles and Linux setup scripts
+# Dotfiles and Linux Setup Scripts

-This repository is designed to quickly setup a Unix (Debian) environment quickly.
+This repository contains my configurations for common applications and scripts to quickly setup a Unix (Debian) environment quickly.